Rural landowners have welcomed a new government policy to increase the building of more affordable homes in the countryside.

 Entry Level Exception Sites are just one area of the revised draft National Planning Policy Framework (NNPF) up for consultation at the moment.
 The CLA believes these sites could present greater opportunities for landowners to build affordable homes as discounted market sale homes can be built and sold without the need for a housing association, which is often not interested in small isolated rural locations.

 CLA Midlands Rural Surveyor Richard Goodwin said: “Quite simply, if people cannot afford to live and work in the countryside the rural economy cannot achieve its full potential and our villages will not survive.

 “If implemented correctly by local authorities, Entry Level Exception Sites strike a good balance between providing affordable homes and an economic return that motivates landowners to pursue sites, whilst ensuring sensitive design to meet the needs of the local community.

-“Current policy options such as Rural Exception Sites are effective but are used inconsistently across local authorities.
-They also only work by relying on sites from landowners who choose to donate or sell land at reduced value, so delivery is restricted.”
+“Current options such as Rural Exception Sites are effective but are used inconsistently across local authorities and only work by relying on landowners who donate or sell land at reduced value, so delivery is restricted.”

-Click here to read Affordable Homes in the Countryside – the Role of Entry Level Exception Sites.
+Click here to read Affordable Homes in the Countryside – the Role of Entry Level Exception Sites., published 26 April 2018.

 Entry Level Exception Sites are proposed in the revised draft National Planning Policy Framework (NNPF).